Katherine Heigl: 2014–19: Departure from romcoms and television resurgence

-2020–present: professional expansion, Firefly Lane and Woodhull
+2020–present: professional expansion, Firefly Lane, Woodhull, and reunion with co-stars

 Heigl was later cast in the leading role opposite Sarah Chalke and Ben Lawson for the Netflix show Firefly Lane, released in 2021.
 Heigl is also executive producer.
 The series was a success and renewed for a second season.
 Also that year, Heigl co-starred in Fear of Rain, a psychological thriller written and directed by Castille Landon.
 Harry Connick Jr., Madison Iseman and Israel Broussard completed the cast.
 In December 2020, it was announced that Heigl will star and executive produce again with the limited series Woodhull.
 She is set to portray the first female candidate for the presidency of the United States, Victoria Woodhull.

 In January 2021, Heigl declared in an interview with The Washington Post promoting Firefly Lane that she was "done apologizing" for her past reputation and criticized being labelled as "difficult" in the late 2000s and early 2010s.
 She also acknowledged how it may have impacted her career.
-Her 27 Dresses co-star James Marsden defended the actress' "courage" and "strong convictions" and remarked unsurprise at her career expanding role in executive production.
+Her 27 Dresses co-star James Marsden defended the actress' "courage" and "strong convictions" and remarked unsurprised at her career expanding role in executive production.
 In September 2021, she endorsed the IATSE strike and remarked heavy criticism for speaking up about the harsh working conditions on the set of Grey's Anatomy that the crew endured, while also commenting on health and safety failures in long-hour productions.
 In 2022, her former co-star Ellen Pompeo stated in a podcast that Heigl would have been branded a "hero" today for her 2009 remarks about their 17-hour workday.
 She further stated, "But she’s ahead of her time, made a statement about our crazy hours and of course, [it was like] ‘Let’s slam a woman and call her ungrateful.'"